 Maldives and Baa Atoll

 The Republic of Maldives is a nation of coral islands situated in the Indian Ocean.
-The country spans roughly 90,000 square kilometers divided into twenty-six atolls with approximately 1190 islands.
-It is the smallest Asian country by both land area and population (with just fewer than 400,000 people!).
-Maldives is famous for its sandy white beaches, crystal clear turquoise waters, beautiful coral reefs and colorful marine life, and is truly magical, both over and under water.
+The country spans roughly 90,000 square kilometres divided into twenty-six atolls with approximately 1190 islands.
+It is the smallest Asian country by both land area and population.
+Maldives is famous for its sandy white beaches, crystal clear turquoise waters, beautiful coral reefs and colourful marine life, and is truly magical, both over and under water.

 Why volunteer with sea turtles?

-Sea turtles face many threats to their survival and as a result, six of the seven species of sea turtles are classified as threatened with extinction by the IUCN Red List of Threatened Species (International Union for Conservation of Nature and Natural Resources).
-One species, the Flatback, is not listed due to insufficient data.
-Five types of sea turtles can be found in the Indian Ocean.
+Sea turtles face many threats to their survival and, as a result, six of the seven species of sea turtles are classified as threatened with extinction by the IUCN Red List of Threatened Species (International Union for Conservation of Nature and Natural Resources).
+One species, the flatback, is not listed due to insufficient data.
+Six species of sea turtles can commonly be found in the Indian Ocean.